 How to increase Facebook organic reach (without hacking whatsoever)?

-You may heard (or even practise) publishing even more content on your Facebook page to get more reach.
+You may have heard (or even practised) publishing even more content on your Facebook page to get more reach.
 After all, more posts at different times would mean better reach.

-Here are two steps you need to do before getting this Facebook marketing strategy works.
+Here are two steps you need to do before getting this Facebook marketing strategy working.

 Step 1 – Using the right call-to-action